-Bollywood movies give an impression that “village” in North India means a village in Bihar or Eastern UP.
-The moment you hear the word “villager”, you think of a guy with a talisman around his neck, wearing a dhoti-kurta and speaking, “Arey o babua, tanik hiyan ta aava” or “Ka babu ji, kaisan baat karat rahe?”
+You see, Bollywood movies give an impression that “village” in North India means a village in Bihar or Eastern UP.
+The moment you hear the word “villager”, you think of a guy with a talisman around his neck, wearing a dhoti-kurta and speaking, “Arey o babua, tanik hiyan ta aava” or “Ka babu Ji, kaisan baat karat rahe?”

-Is there something wrong with such language?
-Not at all, except that it typecasts villages of North India.
-People start believing that villages mean Bihar or Eastern UP, and village dialect means Bhojpuri, Maithili, or dialects of Eastern parts of Uttar Pradesh.
+Except that it typecasts North-Indian villages.
+People start believing that village dialect means Bhojpuri, Maithili, or dialects of Eastern parts of Uttar Pradesh.

-Essentially, the Bollywood movies exclude other villages of India.
-I belong to Lakshminagar (muzaffarnagar), Western UP, so I shall talk about that region.
+Mostly, the Bollywood movies exclude other villages of India.
+I belong to Lakshminagar (Muzaffarnagar), Western UP, so I shall talk about my region.

-That’s what happens when native speakers of a language do not even object to some idiotic, inauthentic, and imaginary language being projected as their language.
+It happens when native speakers of a language do not even object to some idiotic, inauthentic, and imaginary language projected as their language.

-Later, in 2013, the movie “Zila Ghaziabad” was released.
-That movie also claimed that the language used by the actors was Khadi Boli.
-Again, a fallacy.
-Only a few words including the opening line of the song “Yo hai Zila Ghaziabad” had Khadi Boli flavour, and that’s it.
-Nothing else.
+Later, in 2013, another movie “Zila Ghaziabad” was released.
+They also claimed the actors spoke Khadi Boli, which again, was a lie—only a few words including the opening line of the song “Yo hai Zila Ghaziabad” had Khadi Boli flavour, and that’s it.

 It’s not the fault of Bollywood movie producers.

-It’s the fault of tens of thousands of people of Western Uttar Pradesh, especially young college students, who try to hide the fact that they belong to Lakshminagar, Meerut, Baghpat, Baraut, Saharanpur, Ghaziabad, Bijnore or Bulandshahar.
-They feel ashamed of Khadi Boli – their own mother tongue.
+The culprits are tens of thousands of people of Western Uttar Pradesh, especially young college students, who try to hide the fact that they belong to Lakshminagar, Meerut, Baghpat, Baraut, Saharanpur, Ghaziabad, Bijnore or Bulandshahar.
+They feel ashamed of Khadi Boli, their own goddamned mother tongue.

 She Was Ashamed of Her Language

-I once had visited one of my maternal aunts (who, by the way, is younger than me).
-Her husband’s shoulder was hit in a road accident and my mother along with I went to see him.
+I once had visited one of my maternal aunts.
+Her husband’s shoulder got injured in a road accident, and I, along with my mother, went to see him.

-“And aren’t you “Ganvaar”-a person who belongs to a village?”
+‘And aren’t you “Ganvaar”-a person belonging to a village?’

 She had no answer.

 I explained it’s not about the language; it’s about the choice of words one makes.
-If you call someone names, even in English, it wouldn’t be a gentleman’s language at that particular time.
+If you call someone names, even in English, it wouldn’t be a gentleman’s language at that time, right?

 He Dumped His Mother Tongue to Sound “Educated”

-He replied, “Sir, I don’t want to sound uneducated or uncivilized, that’s why I’ve had to dump my language.”
+He replied, ‘Sir, I don’t want to sound uneducated or uncivilised, that’s why I’ve had to dump my language.’

-“Sunil, dumping your mother tongue is like a tree saying no to its roots.
+‘Dumping your mother tongue is like a tree saying no to its roots.
 No matter how high the tree rises, it can never be strong enough to survive the harsh weather.
-I don’t care how uneducated or arrogant you may sound, you need to own your language.
-That’s the first step towards getting confident.”
+I don’t care how uneducated or arrogant you may sound; you need to own your language.
+That’s the first step toward getting confident.’

 It reminds me of another incident.
-I was working as a Radio Jockey for FM Dilli Channel (100.1 MHz) in 2010.
-The channel was launched to cover commonwealth games in Delhi.
+I was working as a Radio Jockey for FM Dilli Channel (100.1 MHz) in 2010 which was launched to cover commonwealth games in Delhi.

-“No. I speak my mother tongue the way I am supposed to.
-It’s true that the dialect of Mathura or Agar or Kanpur or Gorakhpur sounds softer than Khadi Boli, but that does not mean I should also speak the way people from those areas do.”
+‘No, ma’am.
+I speak my mother tongue the way I am supposed to.
+The dialect of Mathura or Agar or Kanpur or Gorakhpur indeed sounds softer than Khadi Boli, but that does not mean I should also speak the way people from those areas do.’

-“It’s the sounds of a language that makes it stand out from other languages.
-The sounds are unique characteristics of any language.
-That’s how it gets differentiated.”
+‘It’s the sounds of a language that makes it stand out from other dialects.
+The sounds are unique characteristics of any language which help you differentiate it from others.’

 It’s Not Just About Khadi Boli